-Putin Asked Face-To-Face Why His Political Rivals ‘End Up Dead’, Here Is His Response
+Putin Asked Face To Face Why His Political Rivals ‘End Up Dead,’ Here Is His Response

 The Fox News host referenced both domestic and foreign attacks of Putin rivals, such as the recent nerve agent attack on former Russian spy Sergei Skripal in the United Kingdom and the 2015 murder of Putin’s political opponent Boris Nemtsov.

-There have also been reports of Russian journalist being jailed or killed for criticizing Putin.
+There have also been reports of Russian journalists being jailed or killed for criticizing Putin.

 “Well, first of all, all of us have plenty of political rivals.
 I’m pretty sure President Trump has plenty of political rivals,” Putin quipped back at Wallace.